Jean-Louis Lefebvre de Cheverus: Priesthood

-France
+France & UK

 At age 22, Cheverus was ordained a priest in Paris for the Diocese of LeMans on 18 December 1790.
 After his ordination, the diocese named him canon of the cathedral of Le Mans.
 He was also assigned as vicar to assist his uncle, the pastor of Mayenne.
 When his uncle died in 1792, Cheverus succeeded him as pastor.
 However, his time as pastor in Mayenne was short-lived.

 As a result of the French Revolution, which started in 1789, the revolutionary authorities in Mayenne demanded in 1792 that Cheverus pledge allegiance to the new regime.
 After he refused to take the oath, they placed him under house arrest at the Cordeliers Convent in Mayenne.
 Wearing a disguise, he escaped the convent, fleeing to the United Kingdom.
 Offered financial aid on his arrival, Cheverus asked that it be given to clergy in greater need, saying: "The little I have will suffice until I learn something of the language.
 Once acquainted with that, I can earn my living by manual labor, if necessary".
 After three months in London, Cheverus was teaching French and mathematics.
 Within a year, he was ministering to a new congregation.
 In 1795, Cheverus received a letter from Reverend François Matignon, a former professor at a seminary in Orléans.
 Now residing in the new United States, Matignon was the administrator for the Archdiocese of Baltimore of all the Catholic parishes and missions in New England.
 He urged Cheverus to come to Massachusetts; he arrived in Boston on 3 October 1796.